The Energy Globe Award

 PLCN has won the prestigious worldwide environmental award in June 2019 by Energy Globe Award.

-The award ceremony will take place in Finland, November 13-15.
+The award ceremony took place in Finland, November 13-15.

 Energy Globe Award